-There are a few important things to consider if the fateful day comes where you find yourself being fired—how you react immediately and in the long-term aftermath can say a lot about your character and how successful you’ll be as you forge ahead in the professional world.
+There are a few important things to consider if the fateful day comes where you find yourself being fired.
+How you react immediately and in the long-term aftermath can say a lot about your character and how successful you’ll be as you forge ahead in the professional world.
+Here’s what to do if you get fired (and what not to do.)

 1. Never speak disparagingly about your previous employer.

-When trying to find a new job, avoid spewing any *disses* toward your previous company, in person and on social media.
-It doesn’t matter how bad they actually were (although you may get a pass if they broke the law or, say, lost your dog or something), speaking or posting negatively about your old employer can reflect poorly on you to potential employers, painting you as ungrateful, immature, or as having a bad attitude.
+When trying to find a new job, avoid spewing any *disses* toward your previous company, in-person or on social media.
+Speaking or posting negatively about your old employer can reflect poorly on you to potential employers, painting you as ungrateful, immature, or as having a bad attitude.
 Remaining respectful when explaining why your relationship with your last company wasn’t ideal demonstrates real maturity.
 It’s even better if you can put a positive spin on things, like explaining how much you learned from the experience.

 2. Never retaliate.